Humans-Machines/styleguide/html-css-sass/README.md

 - Keep the interaction between the three to an absolute minimum
 - Choose server-side rendering above client-side rendering unless your a building a real webapp // TODO: true?

 Make sure documents and templates contain only HTML and HTML that is solely serving structural purposes.
 Move everything presentational into style sheets, and everything behavioral into scripts.

+Whenever possible, we prefer to write HTML and CSS over JavaScript.
+In general, HTML and CSS are more prolific and accessible to more people of all different experience levels.
+HTML and CSS are also faster in your browser than JavaScript, and your browser generally provides a great deal of functionality for you.

 ## Accessibility

 - Use semantic headings and structure
 - Order DOM elements logically
 - Use elements for what they have been created for.
 For example, use heading elements for headings, `p` elements for paragraphs, `a` elements for anchors, etc.
+- Make content readable and provide predictable functionality
 - Ensure links have :focus state and are recognizable (underlined)
 - Use appropriate alt text for images
 - To prevent redundancy and for images whose purpose is purely decorative, use no alt text, as in `alt=""`